san99tiago/java-barista/projects/FirstSteps/README.md

 Are methods to "set" (change) specific private attributes from classes.<br>
 They shouldn't return anything (void as output type).<br>

+### Encapsulation
+The goal of encapsulation is to "hide" important/sensitive data.<br>
+* This is achieved by declaring attributes/methods private with the keyword "private".
+* The correct way of knowing/accessing these encapsulated elements, is by creating the necessary "Getters" and "Setters" methods that can interact with them.

 ### Static
 Static methods or attributes have special properties, like:<br>
 * They don't work/operate on objects (they belong to class itself).